MicrosoftDocs/windows-dev-docs/windows-apps-src/style/parallax.md

 ## Parallax and the Fluent Design System

  The Fluent Design System helps you create modern, bold UI that incorporates light, depth, motion, material, and scale.
 Parallax is a Fluent Design System component that adds motion, depth, and scale to your app.
+To learn more, see the [Fluent Design for UWP overview](../fluent-design-system/index.md).

 ## How it works in a user interface